-§ 29004 Commission Notification to Parties to Dispute
+§ 2900429005 Commission Notification to Parties to Dispute

-- (a) If the Commission receives multiple written requests for repatriation of the same item(s) or remains pursuant to section 8014 of the Health and Safety Code, written notification that there is a dispute between a requesting party and an agency or museum, written notification of a dispute as to the contents of an inventory or summary, or written notice of any other dispute in relation to the repatriation process described in section 8016 of the Health and Safety Code, within 14 days the Commission will provide the involved parties with notice of the dispute. - (b) Any affected party may contact the Commission in writing to notify it that a dispute has arisen in relation to the repatriation process.
-If an affected party notifies the Commission of such a dispute it shall include the information required under § 29005.
+(a) If the Commission receives multiple written requests there is more than one request for repatriation of for the same item(s) or remains pursuant to section 8014 of the Health and Safety Code, written notification that there is, if the Commission receives written notice of a dispute between athe requesting party and anthe agency or museum, if the Commission receives written notification notice of a dispute as to the contents of an inventory or summary, or if the Commission receives written notice of any othera dispute in relationrelated to the repatriation process described in section 8016 of the Health and Safety Code, within 14 days the Commission will provide the involved parties with notice of the dispute.

+(b) Any affected party may contact the Commission in writing to notify it that a dispute has arisen in relation to the repatriation process.
+If an affected party notifies, the Commission staff of such a dispute it shall include the information required under § 29005 notify the affected parties of this fact within 30 days of receiving the written notice.

-§ 29005 Submission of Documentation by Disputing Parties
+§ 2900529006 Submission of Documentation by Disputing Parties

-Upon receipt of notification from the Commission that a dispute exists in relation to the repatriation process, each party to the dispute shall within 30 days submit the following information to the Commission:
+Upon receiptissuance of notification from the Commission that a notice of dispute existsdescribed in relation to the repatriation processsection 29005, each party to the dispute shall within 30have 45 days to submit the following information to the Commission:

-- (i) The names of all parties involved in the dispute and their attorney (if any); - (ii) The physical addresses, electronic mail addresses, and telephone numbers of the parties or their representatives, including attorney; - (iii) A brief statement of the nature of the dispute; - (iv) Related documentation to the dispute, including records and arguments submitted to the state agency and/or museum and; - (v) Relief requested by the parties.
+(i) a) The names of all parties involved in the dispute and their attorney (if any);).

+(ii) b) The physical addresses, electronic mail addresses, and telephone numbers of the parties or their representatives, including attorney;any attorneys.

+(iii) c) A brief statement of the nature of the dispute;

+(iv) Related documentation (d) Documentation related to the dispute, including records and arguments submitted to the state agency State Agency and/or museum and; Museum.

+(\underline{v}) -e) Relief requested by the parties.